Oniket Prantor

 The album was released in Bashundara City Shopping Mall where the members of Black, Bassbaba Sumon from Aurthohin and Iqbal Asif Jewel who mixed their album and is now currently one of the band members were all present at the launch.

 The second track of the album, ‘Smiriti Sharok’, was dedicated to Rupok, who was their former lyricist before his death and also whom the bands first album was dedicated to.

 The 6th track of the album, ‘Chhayar Ninad is an instrumental track, the track that comes after this, ‘Ghune Khawa Roud’ is the continuation of the instrumental, turning into a proper song with vocals.

 ‘Lin’ and ‘Tomake’ are soft tracks with Tomake featuring only Ershad’s acoustic guitar playing and Lincoln’s vocals.

-‘Gontobbohin’ was a very heavy track and arguably the bands most heavy song which features fast 16ths on double bass and for the first time in the bands discography, it features growling.
-‘Pathor Bagan’ is also a very heavy track but it features odd timing and more time signature changes, grasping the bands progressive identity.
+‘Gontobbohin’ was a heavy track which features fast 16ths on double bass and for the first time in the bands discography, it features growling.

 All the songs were about 4-8 minutes long but the title and the albums final track, ‘Oniket Prantor’ was 16 minutes and 21 seconds which is the second longest track recorded in Bangladesh.